Diving at Tioman Island, Malaysia

 Diving with Tioman BigBrother Diver

-We dived with Kay, the owner and the Big Brother himself.
-He’s also the divemaster – calm, professional, and genuinely lovely to dive with.
+We dived with Kay, the owner and divemaster.
+He was calm, professional and genuinely lovely to dive with.
 Nothing was too much trouble.
-He made every dive feel effortless, and the atmosphere was always relaxed but safe.
-The guides were also brilliant at spotting marine life – from nudibranchs and blue-spotted rays to all sorts of reef life I’d have swum straight past without them.
-If you’re looking for easy-going, friendly diving with people who know the island inside out, this is the place.
+Each dive felt effortless, and the whole atmosphere was relaxed but safe.
+The guides were brilliant at spotting marine life too, from nudibranchs and blue-spotted rays to plenty of reef fish I’d have missed without them.

 Want to dive with BigBrother?
 Send them a message on WhatsApp: +60 13-493 8515, check out their Google Business page, or have a scroll through their dives on Instagram.